A quick-start guide for chefs, parents, and cafeteria and school staff

 How do you conduct a farm to school taste test in the cafeteria?

 First, involve the cafeteria staff.
 As the implementers of the Child Nutrition Programs at your school, they are a critical component to any farm to school program and their support is necessary in order to host a taste test in the cafeteria.
 It is their workspace after all!

 Here are a few suggested steps to take when trying to connect with your cafeteria staff:

 - Most importantly, get to know them – stop by to say hello and introduce yourself.

-- Talk to the kitchen manager and/or Child Nutrition Director about holding a taste test in the cafeteria during lunch hours.
+- Talk to the kitchen manager and/or School Nutrition Director about holding a taste test in the cafeteria during lunch hours.
 You are seeking their permission, input, and guidance, particularly for how to hold a test without disrupting their work or the lunch lines.

-- Note: A Farm to School taste test is not about bad-mouthing school food or putting down their program.
+- Note: A farm to school taste test is not about bad-mouthing school food or putting down their program.
 It is about introducing students to new and local foods.